KF7FER/leoTracker/README.md

 Status
 --------
+I'm currently testing the Revision "H" boards (available under the 'boards' subdirectory).

-I hope to make a small quantity of these trackers available assembled and ready to use within the next month.
-They are scheduled to make their inital debut at [SwapToberfest](http://swaptoberfest.net/wordpress/) so come see them in action!
+I hope to have a small quantity of these trackers available assembled and ready to use within the next month.
+They are scheduled to make their inital debut at [Swaptoberfest](http://swaptoberfest.net/wordpress/) so come see them in action!

 Firmware
 --------